gafr4910/C-ck-Block-Game/Process/README.md

 # Process Documentation

 ## Initial Brainstorming - 10.28.19
+**Theme:**
+* Start of game: “There is Todd and Linda, We hate Todd and Linda”, “Fuckin’ Todd….”
+* Learns to love cock blocking people
+* Motivation: sadistic personality, etc.
+* Each level is the equivalent of one night, one level for now, with more difficult challenges as the player progresses

 **Gameplay:**
 * Inspiration: Untitled Goose Game
 * Puzzle based - through discovery and exploration